Energy in Turkey: Economics

-Turkey's energy bill was $US41 billion in 2019.
+Turkey's energy trade deficit was over US$80 billion in 2022, causing a large foreign trade deficit.
 Europe supports energy efficiency and renewable energy via the €1 billion Mid-size Sustainable Energy Financing Facility (MidSEFF) to finance investments in these areas.
 Energy subsidies amounted to 200 billion lira in 2021.
 Up to 150kWh per month of free electricity is provided to two million poor families.

 Fatih Birol, the head of the International Energy Agency said in 2019 that, because of its falling price, the focus should be on maximizing onshore wind power in Turkey.
 The economics of coal power has been modelled by Carbon Tracker.
 They estimate that for new plants both wind and solar is already cheaper than coal power.
 And they forecast that existing coal plants will be more expensive than new solar by 2023 and new wind by 2027.

 Most energy deals in 2019 were for renewables, and over half the investment in these was from outside the country.
-During the early 2020s the wholesale price of natural gas is forecast to fall close to the European hub price.
 The external costs of fossil fuel consumption in 2018 has been estimated as 1.5% of GDP.
 The government sets the price of residential gas and electricity, and as of 2018, for residential consumers, "high cost is the most important problem of Turkey's energy system".

+In 2022, the energy import bill was 97 billion USD.
+Keeping consumer prices low is a political priority.
+In 2024, Shura estimated the costs of moving to clean energy at about half the benefits, which are mostly due to reduced air pollution and carbon emissions.